 Action Ref Finding Associated Risk Priority Recommendation Management Comment Responsibility Timescale liabilities, future Government grants and income from council tax and business rates whilst based on the best information available are subject to change from economic circumstances and public finances in general.
-This represents a potential risk to the Authority's medium term financial plan which will be monitored closely in order to enable corrective action to be taken where necessary. they accurately reflect the most up to date position known and enable corrective action to be taken where required at the earliest opportunity.
+This represents a potential risk to the Authority's medium term financial plan which will be monitored closely in order to enable corrective action to be taken where necessary. earliest opportunity.
 The revised MTFP includes allowance for a 2% increase in pay each year from 2018/19 onwards.
 Each additional 1% would cost £171K for firefighters and £195K for the whole workforce.
 Any increase in the cost of pay or inflation above 2% will have a significant impact on the MTFP deficit position unless further savings are identified to offset the additional cost.
 03 The Policing and Crime Act requires fire, police and ambulance services to collaborate, where the proposed collaboration would be in the interests of their own efficiency and effectiveness and one or more of the other services take the same view.
 The legislation also makes provision for a Police and Crime Commissioner to take responsibility for the fire and rescue service in their area where a local business case is made, as well as to take the additional step to create a single employer for police and fire.
 The Service will closely monitor, at local, sub national and national level, the development and potential impact, of differing governance arrangements, the relevant underpinning statutory frameworks and current national negotiating machinery.
 The Authority fails to comply with the requirements and wider implications of the Policing and Crime Act.
-High result of the Policing The Policing and Crime Act sets out the governments' intentions in relation to the governance of Fire and Rescue Services.
+High the impact of any changes that arise as a result of the Policing and Crime Act and act accordingly.
+The Policing and Crime Act sets out the governments' intentions in relation to the governance of Fire and Rescue Services.
 This allows for governance of the fire service to be transferred to the Police and Crime Commissioner where a local business case is made.
 The Act also allows the PCC to request a place on the Fire and Rescue Authority in cases where governance does not transfer and sets out an expectation that emergency services will collaborate in order to improve services to the public and provide value for money.
 The PCC has formally written to the Authority stating that he does not intend to submit a business case to take over the governance of the Service and he does not wish to have a place on the Combined Fire Authority.
-Chief Fire Officer ONGOING 04 The Service will closely monitor the impact of changes to the Firefighters Pension Scheme in terms of cost, business continuity, The Authority fails to balance its budget and service provision deteriorates as a result.
-High The Service should monitor as intended the impact of changes to the Firefighters Pension Scheme both The potential impact of the changes to the Firefighters Pension Scheme (FPS) is closely monitored and reports are provided to the Finance and General Purposes Committee Head of Corporate Resources ONGOING
+Chief Fire Officer ONGOING 04 impact of changes to the The Authority fails to balance its budget and service provision deteriorates as a result.
+High the impact of changes to the Firefighters The potential impact of the changes to the Firefighters Pension Scheme (FPS) is closely monitored and reports are provided to the Finance and General Purposes Committee Head of Corporate Resources ONGOING